 Why the big push to pay it off, delaying (yet again) their built-in DNA to church plant?

-These are really good folk
+These are decent folk

 But their new campaign stirred this question that haunts me every time I hear of other churches doing the same thing.
 Why invest all this energy in an earthly asset?
 Ask me to invest in souls, yes.
 Ask me to invest in a building?
 Yuck!
 We can’t take it with us.